I do not know what anything is for.

 Remarks: As you look at an object and repeat the idea, you may become aware of just how much you see that object as existing to serve your personal interests.
 This includes inanimate objects as well as animate ones, such as human bodies.
 We see everything in our environment as having the purpose of serving this separate self.
 That simply cannot be what its true purpose is.

 Have you noticed how the pace of recommended practice is accelerating?
 Yesterday we moved from five one-minute periods to five two-minute periods; today we increase to six two-minute periods.
 How many of us are making a serious effort to follow these instructions?
 Remember how the introduction said that we aren’t asked to believe the ideas, accept them, or welcome them; even active resistance is okay.
-All that is asked is that we “use them” (W-pI.In.9:4), to “apply the ideas as you are directed to do” (W-pI.In.8:3).
+All that is asked is that we “use them” (W-In.7:5), to “apply [the ideas] as you are directed to do” (W-In.7:3).
 Nothing but that is required to make them effective.
 But applying them as directed is required, if we want them to have effect in our lives.

 We don’t know what anything is for.
 The obvious question is: “What is it for?”
 This lesson answers the question.
 “Everything is for your own best interests” (1:5).
 Obviously, that relates to yesterday’s lesson, “I do not perceive my own best interests.”
 What is for my best interests?
 Everything.